DanielMazurkiewicz/WebAI/README.md

   * can be assigned a string - then it means that it is a pipe end with given name
   * can be assigned a number - then it determines one dimmensional array with given number of elements that should be passed from setup.data to operation
   * can be assigned array or nested arrays - data are provided directly from model, dimmensions passed to user defined functions are determined automatically based on input
-  * can be assigned an object with property "count" (eg. { count: [10, 20] } then it means that expected data for 2 dimmensional array should be placed in setup.data
+  * can be assigned an object with property "size" (eg. { size: [10, 20] } then it means that expected data for 2 dimmensional array should be placed in setup.data
   * if contains dimmensions data then they will be not stored to setup.data

 #### Shorthands